-Verdict: The GHS Guitar Boomers are high quality strings that offer excellent comfort, tuning stability and longevity.
+Verdict: The GHS Guitar Boomers are high-quality strings that offer excellent comfort, tuning stability and longevity.
 Because great blues music relies so heavily on feel and emotion, the almost direct split balance between lows, mids, and highs does leave them sounding a little boring, but this might well be something you’re looking for if you plan to record and want an easy editing process.

 It’s worth repeating that a great bluesman makes their guitar sing – literally.
 It’s this feel that shines through and makes people want to listen.
-To achieve this, you’ll need to know a little more about the properties of guitar strings that help guitarists to play with the expressiveness that the genre calls for.
+To achieve this, you’ll need to know a little more about the properties of guitar strings that help guitarists play with the expressiveness the genre calls for.

-The best gauge, or thickness of a good guitar string for blues is really dependent on the style of blues you play.
+The best gauge, or thickness, of a good guitar string for blues is really dependent on the style of blues you play.
 Stevie Ray Vaughn was known to play extremely heavy strings – 0.013s to be exact.
-He did this to get the fattest possible tone he could muster, so, if you’re looking to play like SRV, go heavy.
+He did this to get the fattest possible tone he could muster, so if you’re looking to play like SRV, go heavy.

-Strings with steel cores and pure nickel, or nickel plated wrap are going to yield the best possible results for blues.
-They offer the right amount of brightness while still allowing for smooth, mellow mids and lows.
+Strings with steel cores and pure nickel or nickel-plated wrap are going to yield the best possible results for blues.
+They offer the right amount of brightness, while still allowing for smooth, mellow mids and lows.

 I purposefully excluded coated strings from this top 5 list.
 In other applications, coated strings are incredible.
-They offer smooth feel and great longevity, but they simply lack the soul that is needed in a great blues sound.
+They offer smooth feel and great longevity, but they lack the soul that is needed in a great blues sound.